Skip to main content

 EPF Withdrawal Before 5 Years of Continuous Service

 Withdrawing your EPF before completing five years of continuous service may seem like a convenient option, especially when switching jobs or facing financial stress.
 However, doing so can trigger several tax consequences that can eat into your savings.
-Here's how each component of the EPF is treated for tax purposes if withdrawn early:

 • Interest on Your Contribution: The interest earned on your contribution is not exempt either.
 It is added to your income and taxed under the head “Income from Other Sources.”
 This means it is taxed at your applicable slab rate, potentially increasing your overall tax liability for the year.

 • TDS (Tax Deducted at Source): If the total EPF withdrawal before five years exceeds ₹50,000, TDS (Tax Deducted at Source) will be applicable.
 If you’ve provided your PAN, the TDS is charged at 10%.
-However, if you haven’t submitted your PAN, the rate shoots up to 30%.
+However, if you haven’t submitted your PAN, the rate shoots up to 20%.
 You can avoid TDS altogether by submitting Form 15G (if you're under 60 years of age) or Form 15H (if you're 60 or older), provided your total taxable income is below the basic exemption limit.

-Exceptions: When Early Withdrawals Are Not Taxed
+Exceptions: When Early Withdrawals are Not Taxed

-• Higher education
+• Higher education expenses for self or children

-• Repaying a home loan
+• Repayment of a home loan

 If you've withdrawn EPF and tax has been deducted at source (TDS), you need to report this in your ITR.
 Use Form 26AS to verify the TDS details and ensure they match your employer and EPFO records.